 About us in English

-Japan Employers’ Federation of Electrical, Electronics & Information Industries is called "DENKEIREN" as a Japanese abbreviated name.
-Our profile is as follows.
+Japan Employers’ Federation of Electrical, Electronics & Information Industries is called "JEFE" for short.
+Our profile is as follows;

 Our Scope of Activities

 With Information Providing, Human Resources Development, and Policy Recommendation as the three pillars of our organization, we are conducting our activities and operations.

 Research studies, data bank functions, and information exchange among members pertaining to personnel and labor issues